meedo-blip/face-comparison/README.md

 ```

 This will activate the virtual enviroment.
-8. do both commands (u can copy and paste this into terminal),
+8. Paste commands in terminal,
 ```
 pip install numpy==1.23.5
 pip install cmake